Shepherd's Pie

 Prepare the Mashed Potatoes

 In a medium pot, bring the diced potatoes to a boil in salted water.
 Cook until tender, about 10-12 minutes.
 Drain and return to the pot.
-Add the milk, butter, salt, and pepper.
+Add the milk and butter.
 Mash until smooth and creamy.
+Season with additional salt and pepper if needed.

 Step 3/4